Charisma And Presence: What Do You Radiate, How Present Are You?Be compelling, in conversations and presentations

 What does it mean to be present?
 Being present is shown, for example, when a person enters a room and attracts other people’s attention.
 Some people don’t even have to say a single word, but the audience already feels that something special is starting.

 Being present at the moment means listening to oneself and others, focusing on the present, being grateful and learning from mistakes.
 It’s also about slowing down to focus on the beauty that surrounds us every day.
 The act of presence is in a way a meditation without meditation.
 But the silence here comes from one action – breathing, caring, observing, letting go and breathing again.
 This simple cycle can fundamentally change the way we experience our world.

 The secret of a strong personal impact and attraction lies in the ability to draw attention to oneself and the offer – in an appropriate natural way.
 Whether we are seen and heard depends on our appearance, eye contact, posture and body tension, speed and attunement to the communication habits of the environment.
 The source of this comes from within.
 Our thoughts – especially our beliefs about ourselves and the world around us – have a great impact.
 The focus is on our core values.
 Presence has a lot to do with respect, which comes as an authentic expression.
 This is based on the certainty of being something special and – perhaps more importantly – on the appreciation of the people around us.

 Presence has a lot to do with mindfulness.
-Jon Kabat-Zinn, who has written a number of fantastic books on adult mindfulness, defines mindfulness as “paying attention in a particular way; on purpose, in the present moment, and non-judgmentally.”
+Jon Kabat-Zinn, who has written several fantastic books on adult mindfulness, defines mindfulness as “paying attention in a particular way; on purpose, in the present moment, and non-judgmentally.”

 A quite common topic of my clients in coaching is the presence.
 While the term presence itself can hardly ever be heard at first, it is an important element in achieving many goals.
-Normally it starts with a feedback like the following.
+Normally it starts with feedback like the following.